Creating a Clan: How and Why

 All TWC members can join any Clan playing a game they want to do Multiplayer in.
 You will only be denied entry to a Clan if you're currently on probation or have a track record of misbehaviour in our Clans.

-Our Clan Leader is being tyrannical and forcing the Clan to do things the majority of us disagree with.
-What can be done?
+The Clan Overseer is being tyrannical and refusing to do things the majority of the Clan want to do.
+What can I do?

 Sub-Clan Leader ranks

-How many ranks below Clan Leader can we make?
+How many ranks below Clan Overseer can we make?

 As many as the Clan feels necessary, it will vary from game to game.